JPRodrigues-gh/netflix_rotten_tomatoes/README.md

   * padding the lists to the number of rows in the original source was failing because once the all the data unique actors were
     listed the count exceeded the number of original rows in the source sheet.
   * Fixed by getting the count of the largest list of data
+* Using new_df.loc[0] = unique_count in get_statistics was removing the first row of data.
+  * Instead, I inserted the count in the respective lists before padding with empty string
+* Due to adding of the count to the lists this affected the length of the lists.
+  * I added 2 to the row_cnt to resolve the issue

 ## Sources and References